rbaird2001/bamazon/README.md

 * dotenv
 * clear

+MySqlServer and MySqlWorkbench (or some other MySql capable client).

 ## Setup
 1. Install Node JS to your device.
 2. Install MySql Server to your Device.